p1m-ortho/qs-global-ortho-search-queries/README.md

 * For now, I set one more tagging principle to theoretically improve accuracy: Do not deny a specialty to the record if unsure, but do recognize more enthusiastic specialists could consult different specialties in addition to their ‘major’.
 * If the tagger is uncertain either of the article subject or any specialty scope, they should consult Google or other information sources until both seem perfectly clear.
 * There is no limit to the number of specialty tags attached, but at least one tag should be chosen for each record (except those that failed and were exlcuded at Step 2).
+* However, it became evident during appraisals that some records on PubMed cover topics rather distant from health care, e.g.  [PMID 33035990](https://pubmed.gov/33035990)—see its [Zheln counterpart](https://zheln.com/record/2020/10/09/3/).
+For these records, as an exception, there may be no specialty tags added when each and every specialty tag clearly does not apply.
 * I do not plan to add any new specialty tags.
 However, if I hear about any changes to the AMA Masterfile Physician Specialties list, I will consider updating the Zheln specialty lists accordingly.
+* Specialty tags may be assigned or removed throughout further full appraisal if this is deemed appropriate to better reflect the content of the record.

 ### Collection of Reports